What is the opposite of being motivated to succeed?

-De Castella and her colleagues found that many of the students had fear of failure.
+De Castella and her colleagues found that many of the students had a fear of failure.
 Even some students who were highly motivated to succeed.
 But, in these students fear did not weaken performance.
 On the contrary, their strategy for avoiding failure was to try harder to succeed, employing more effective study skills to help them along.

 The surprising finding was that some students were motivated to fail.
 These students were afraid of failure but weren’t particularly motivated to succeed.
 And they performed worse in school than students who didn’t care whether they succeeded or failed.